Ukraine says its forces come under attack from Russian troops

 "Ukrainian forces have stopped the advance of Russian troops ...
 The situation in the conflict zone is serious but under our control," Lysenko said at a news briefing.

-Three more battalion tactical groups of Russian motorized infantry had been tracked inside Russia heading towards the Ukrainian border, as well as an artillery division, he said.
+Three more battalion tactical groups of Russian motorised infantry had been tracked inside Russia heading towards the Ukrainian border, as well as an artillery division, he said.

 Lysenko had no immediate figures for estimated casualties.